-For each trust, the administrator will establish a collection account with the indenture trustee into which all payments on the related trust student loans will be deposited.
+For each trust, the administrator will establish one or more collection accounts with the indenture trustee into which all payments on the related trust student loans will be deposited.
 The related prospectus supplement will describe any other accounts established for a trust, including any pre-funding account and any reserve account.